 Remove cores and seeds.
 I do this by cutting off the top and then pulling out the centers with my hands (don't forget the gloves).
 Hot pepper seeds hold a lot of heat.
 If you really like hot, experiment and can a few with the seeds.
 Remember though, tastes will become stronger as they are canned.

 When cool enough to handle, peel each pepper.
-Flatten whole peppers.
-Cut down one side and open up the pepper.
+Flatten whole peppers by cutting down one side and open up the pepper.
 You may also chop peppers or cut into rings.

 Add ½ teaspoon of salt to each pint jar, if desired.
 Fill jars loosely with peppers and add boiling water, leaving 1-inch head space.

 Wipe the rims clean, remove any air bubbles and place your lids.